yamin-shihab/study-notes/grade-7/math.md

 + Some types of estimation:
     + Front-end estimations is only using the whole number of a decimal number.
 (1.4 -> 1, 5.6 -> 5, 66.9 -> 66)
     + Rounding estimation is rounding to the nearest nth place (tenth, hundredth, thousandth) place.
 (1.4 -> 1, 5.6 -> 6, 66.9 -> 67)
-+ PODMAS (how dare people say BEDMAS!) is the order in which operations are applied in an equation.
++ PEMDAS (how dare people say BEDMAS!) is the order in which operations are applied in an equation.
-    + Parentheses, Orders, Division/Multiplication, Addition/Subtraction.
+    + Parentheses, Exponents, Division/Multiplication, Addition/Subtraction.
     + Note that when division/multiplication or addition/subtraction is reached, operations are applied left to right.

 ## Fractions, Decimals, and Percents